Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Merrow.md

 - monster/environment/underwater
 - monster/size/large
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Merrow"]
 ---
 # Merrow
 *Source: Monster Manual p.
-219, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight, Dragonlance: Shadow of the Dragon Queen*
+219. Available in the SRD.*

 Merrow haunt coastal waters, preying on fisherfolk, merfolk, and any other edible creature that crosses their path.
 These savage monsters snatch and devour unwary prey, hauling drowned corpses back to their underwater grottoes to feed.